Ross-Byrne/CountdownRacket/README.md

 The main function takes a number, which is the target number and a list, which is the list of 6 numbers that are from the pool of available numbers.
 The target number and list of numbers are validated.
 This makes sure the target number is a number between 101 and 999 and that the list of numbers is 6 numbers long and that all numbers in the list can be found in the pool of available numbers.

 ## Step Two
 The program uses Reverse Polish Notation (RPN) to evaluate the possible solutions.
-So to do this, first a list of all RPN patterns are generated.
+So to do this, first a list of all RPN patterns is generated.
 This includes all of the possible patterns for 6 numbers, 5 numbers, 4 numbers, 3 numbers and 2 numbers.
 This is required because not all of the 6 numbers are required to reach the target number.

 ## Step Three
 The RPN patterns are validated, to make sure they are valid RPN patterns.
 This function is very similar to the function that actually evaluates the Reverse Polish Notation, which is explained below.